|Nutrition Facts (per serving)|

 Transfer to a large bowl and serve with the chips on the side.

 - When making this dip you can cut back on the level of spice by using canned diced tomatoes instead of Rotel.
-Rotel is canned diced tomatoes with green chilis, so if you’re not a lover of spice and prefer a more mild dip just make this small adjustment for a more mild flavor.
+Rotel is canned diced tomatoes with green chilis, so if you’re not a lover of spice and prefer a mild dip just make this small adjustment.

 - Alternatively, you could add another can of diced green chilis if you’d like to up the spice factor.